 “This would be a major setback for the Federal Government’s ‘Decade of Gas 2020-2030’ vision.
 What capacity has been put in place to improve on domestic production?
 Till date, 70 per cent of the local consumption comes from importation.
 This is like a step forward and two steps backward.

-The NALPGAM Secretary stated that effort towards gas expansion initiatives of the government has been stifled by policy and regulatory inconsistencies.
+The NALPGAM Secretary stated that efforts towards gas expansion initiatives of the government have been stifled by policy and regulatory inconsistencies.

-“Another major issue is the foreign exchange being sourced by importer for the importation of the product.
-While the government and CBN have refused to offer a forex window for importer, the cost of accessing dollar in the local market is then passed on the end users.
+“Another major issue is the foreign exchange being sourced by importers for the importation of the product.
+While the government and CBN have refused to offer a forex window for importers, the cost of accessing dollars in the local market is then passed on to the end users.

 “One major issue is that while NLNG is doing so much to fill supply for domestic consumption at around 35%, other indigenous gas producers are not selling to the local marketers.
 We need government policy to mandate local gas producers to sell to local buyers before considering exporting the gas to other countries,” he said.

 Bassey therefore warned that if nothing is done to address the shortfall and reduce the burden on the marketers, prices would continue to rise with attendant consequences on the masses who have embraced the use of cooking gas.

 Defending the marketers’ complaint on reintroduction of 7.5 percent Value Added Tax(VAT) on imported LPG by the Federal Government, the Department of Petroleum Resources (DPR), stated that the purpose is to pave the way for new investment in upstream exploration and production.

 According to DPR , the absence of VAT on imported LPG was a double jeopardy for the government.
 This would address two issues: the government would earn more revenue from collection of VAT while also encouraging local investment in the over 600 trillion cubic feet of gas.